charbonw/raitong/README.md

   + username: pi
   + password: raitong
   + The Pi does not have a static IP, so the IP addresses can change
-    + in this case, connect to the Pi via dataplicity and check the IP address with "Hostname -I"
+    + in this case, connect to the Pi via dataplicity and check the IP address with `Hostname -I`

 The main files are located within /home/pi